deptofdefense/HAS-Qualifier-Challenges/README.md

 emulator that was used in the two "Sun?
 On My Sat?" challenges.

-The `rtems` folder is included to build the [RTEMS](https://www.rtems.org/) operationg system that was used in the TODO challenges.
+The `rtems` folder is included to build the [RTEMS](https://www.rtems.org/) operationg system that was used in the two "Sun?
+On My Sat?" challenges.

 The `vmips-mips-emulator` folder is included to build the [vmips](http://www.dgate.org/vmips/) emulator that was used in the "LaunchLink" challenge.

+The `generator-base` folder is included to build the base image for all challenges that use a generator (see below).

 ## Building and Deploying Challenges ##